GrandpasCode/clock/README.rst

 Curses Based Clock & Bubbles
 ============================

-This repostiory contains codes of ``clock.c`` and ``bubbles.c``, which was written by Martin Sullivan in 80s and 90s, you can read and download the tarball from `A Curses Based Clock`_.
-The code for the original Martin Sullivan's code is commit c1ebc6b4982c or tag ``v0.1.0``.
+This repository contains codes of ``clock.c`` and ``bubbles.c``, which was written by Martin Sullivan in 80s and 90s, you can download the original tarball, in K&R C, from `A Curses Based Clock`_.
+A commit c1ebc6b4982c or tag ``v0.1.0``, that was modified from the original code, has been specially done just for modern compiling environment.

 .. _A Curses Based Clock: http://www.zois.co.uk/tn/tn-1991-01-01.html